-You might have heard some rumors that you should stay away from the company.
-You may also be just curious about their business model and whether Greatway Financial is a scam.
+You might have heard some rumours that you should stay away from the company.
+You may also be curious about their business model and whether Greatway Financial is a scam.

 They offer legitimate products through their insurance partners, and, as an advisor, pay is based on commission rates from those partners.

 But things may be a little more complicated than that.
 So please keep reading to find out my thoughts about this company.